GLOBAL HEALTH’S COMMITMENT TO YOUR PRIVACY

 If you do nothing during your visit but browse through our Site(s) or download information, our system will automatically gather and store certain anonymous information that cannot be linked to a specific individual.
 This information does not identify you personally and is used in an aggregate way to help us improve our Sites and tell us the number of visitors to our Sites each day.
 Our Web server automatically collects and records the following information:

-- Aggregate information on what pages are accessed
+- aggregate information on what pages are accessed; and

 We offer the following services, which require voluntary submission of your email address and some personal information:

 The majority of general information does not require Global Health to gather information about people viewing our Sites.
-However, in order to access client-specific support, content and features of some of our Sites, we require registration, and the disclosure of personal information in order to authorise client access.
+However, in order to access client-specific support, content and features of some of our Sites, we require registration, and the disclosure of personal information and in some instances, government identifiers in order to authorise client access.

 We may offer a free electronic newsletter to users.
 Global Health gathers the email addresses of users who voluntarily subscribe.
 Users may remove themselves from our mailing lists by using the ‘Unsubscribe’ function.